Last updated: July 1, 2026

 | Galloping Goofball | Full of energy, short on dignity — makes everyone smile |

-Historical and Literary References
+Historical and Literary Names

 Historical and literary names carry weight because they imply something about the horse — naming your horse after Julius Caesar is a statement of ambition, even if the horse in question is mostly interested in carrots.
 These land best when the reference fits the horse’s actual personality or appearance.